Chief Instructor - Kayla Feder Sensei

 In 2016 Essig started Aikido of Montclair Village.
 His experience on the mat is bolstered by his prior 19+ years of National and International competitive experience in European Fencing.
 He also has 3 years competitive experience cross-training in Kendo and has extensively cross-trained in other sports.

 Currently Essig is the Dojo Cho at Aikido of Montclair Village and Weapons Instructor at Aikido of Berkeley (Friday evenings).

 Lisi (third from left) and ukes for her Sandan exam, with Kayla Sensei

-Lisi teaches on Saturday mornings.
-She emphasizes the important role of uke in delivering effective attacks, creative adaptability in how nage responds, and martial awareness.
+Lisi teaches on Saturday mornings and emphasizes the importance of ukemi and delivering sincere, focused attacks, creative adaptability in how nage responds, and martial awareness.
 She leads fun, explorative, energetic classes accessible to students of all levels.